Tourist Information for Holidays on Aitutaki Island

 Renting a Moped

 We have a handful of automatic mopeds at the villas for guest use.
-Cost is $25 per day and can be reserved with your accommodation booking.
+Cost is $30 per day and can be reserved with your accommodation booking.
 Helmets are not required in Aitutaki (they are on Raro).
 We have a couple of helmets if guests want to use one.
-Any damage to the moped and/or to other people or property etc is the guest's liability (travel insurance is recommended but not compulsory).
+Any damage to the moped and/or to other people or property etc. is the guest's liability (travel insurance is recommended but not compulsory).
 You will need to obtain a local driving license from the police station in town (you can drive yourself to the police station).
-The cost is $2.50 and the process quick and simple (you need to show a valid driving license from your home country).
+The cost is $4 and the process quick and simple (you need to show a valid driving license from your home country).
 Opening hours are Mon-Fri 9am to 11.30am.
 If guests arrive on Friday afternoon or the weekend you can still use the mopeds and then do the paperwork on Monday morning.
-For up-to-date detailed information on driving license requirements please visit: https://www.transport.gov.ck/corporate/licensing/drivers-licence/
+For up-to-date detailed information on driving license requirements please visit: www.transport.gov.ck

 Renting a Car